 This post is coming by popular request from readers of our Guide to Mickey’s Not So Scary Halloween Party.
-Back when we had the Party Pass two years ago, we did every single Magic Shot over the course of different MNSSHP nights, knocking them out when convenient with the intention of sharing them back then.
-That didn’t happen for whatever reason, and I accidentally left a line in that guide for 2022 that we would if there was interest.
-And there was.
+Back when we had the Party Pass, we did every single Magic Shot over the course of different MNSSHP nights, knocking them out when convenient with the intention of sharing them back then.
+Readers asked to see our photos and recommendations, hence this post.

 I’ll level with you: there’s no way we would’ve tried to do every PhotoPass Magic Shot in a single night of Mickey’s Not So Scary Halloween Party but for that reader feedback.
 It’s typically not a good idea for a few reasons, so we’re absolutely not recommending that you follow our approach.
 However, we are incredibly glad we did and, frankly, grateful for your feedback…